 Market Education and Adoption

 Many potential users still lack an understanding of ESG investing concepts and the benefits of sustainable finance.
-Fintech companies have an opportunity to drive adoption through educational content, user-friendly interfaces, and a clear demonstration of impact.
+Fintech firms have an opportunity to drive adoption through educational content, user-friendly interfaces, and a clear demonstration of impact.

 Gamification and social features can help make sustainable investing more engaging and encourage broader adoption of responsible investment technology.